Give2Peer/g2p-client-android/README.md

 TROUBLESHOOTING
 ===============

-`peer not authenticated` : install Gradle `2.12` and configure Android Studio to use it.
+`peer not authenticated` : this is because of the caveat above. install Gradle `2.12` and configure Android Studio to use it.

-Sometimes, Android Studio will _forget_ which gradle version to use.
+Note: sometimes, Android Studio will _forget_ which gradle version to use and revert to `2.10` ?

 TESTS AND SPECS